Shushsa/docs/docs/general.md

 ## Q13: So if a transaction is happening on Cosmos Zone for an asset originating from Kira, how will this process work?
 Before any asset can be traded on the Kira Exchange it has to be sent through the IBC protocol into the Kira Hub, from where it can be sent into the exchange zone where trades will occur.
-From the user perspective this process is fully abstracted.
+From the user perspective, this process is fully abstracted.

 ## Q14: When it comes to development of product there's a reason why people want to see competent teams having lots of funds for development purposes, with community fund in place you make sure that it is always possible to bring other developers into play through vote but when it comes to implementing big features that requires lots of time, and not everyone will be able to understand the benefit of them.
 What makes you think you will be able to persuade people to vote for that feature to get funding over stuff like fancy explorers and other minor improvements that only bring “aesthetics to the platform”, because more often than not people are focused on short term benefits?

-Kira’s development team will also be employed under this onchain contract and initially will be responsible for majority of those bigger features.
+Kira’s development team will also be employed under this onchain contract and initially will be responsible for the majority of those bigger features.
 While the smaller ones will be outsourced through the community fund as well.
 In addition, there’s going to be a code of conduct under which all governance bodies vote and decide how funds are distributed.
 You have to consider, that before the network fully transforms into enlightened democracy, where